UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 lrwxrwxrwx   1 root root          9 Dec  5  2022 lib64 -> usr/lib64
 ```

-In the above output, we can see some links denoted with `->`.
-We can see `/bin` is actually a link to `/usr/bin`.
-So any files that exist in `/bin` are actually files in `/usr/bin`.
+In the above output, we see some links denoted with `->`.
+We can see `/bin` is a link to `/usr/bin`.
+So any files in `/bin` are actually files in `/usr/bin`.

-Links can be created using the `ln` command.
-Links can get a bit more complicated, so this is where this post will leave it.
+You can create links using the `ln` command.
+Links can get more complicated, so this is where this post will leave it.

+## Summary

+Overall, Linux can be a handy tool.
+The commands in Linux enable us to manage servers, solve challenges, use other tools, etc. Linux may take some getting used to, but once you are comfortable with it, it helps improve your efficiency significantly.

 ## Cheatsheet